Summary and Distance between Sets of Texts based on Topological Data Analysis: Introduction

-As far as we know, very few papers are exploring similar research lines \cite{bdcc2040033,teminas2018local} that the proximity between literary works is measured using TDA techniques.
-In order to illustrate the potential of such techniques, we provide a case study on the comparison of the literary works of two poets who are representatives of the two main stylistic trends of the Spanish Golden Age: Luis de G\'ongora and Francisco de Quevedo.
-We also consider a third poet, called Lope de Vega, whose literary works belong to the same stylistic trend as those of Francisco de Quevedo.

-Literary experts agree that the styles of Lope de Vega and Francisco de Quevedo are {\it close} (they belong to the same literary trend, the so-called {\it Conceptismo}), but both are {\it far} from the style of Luis de G\'ongora, which corresponds to a different literary trend called {\it Culteranismo} \cite{rutherford2016spanish}.
-The application of TDA techniques for measuring the nearness of such Spanish poets quantitatively confirms that the styles of Lope de Vega and Francisco de Quevedo are close to each other and yet both styles are far from the style of Luis de G\'ongora.
+In order to illustrate the potential of the proposed technique, we provide a comparison of the literary works of two poets, Luis de G\'ongora and Francisco de Quevedo, who are representatives of the two main Spanish Golden Age literary styles called {\it Culteranismo} and {\it Conceptismo}, respectively.
+We also consider a third poet, called Lope de Vega.
+Literary experts agree that Lope de Vega and Francisco de Quevedo styles are {\it close} (they both belong to Conceptismo), but both are {\it far} from the style of Luis de G\'ongora, which belongs to Culteranismo \citep{rutherford2016spanish}.
+The application of TDA techniques made in this paper for measuring the proximity between such literary styles, quantitatively confirms that the styles of Lope de Vega and Francisco de Quevedo are close to each other and yet both are far from the style of Luis~de~G\'ongora.

 The paper is organized as follows: In Section \ref{sec:background}, some preliminary notions about word embedding and TDA techniques are provided.
-The procedure applied to compare two different literature styles is described in Section \ref{sec:methodology}.
-In Section \ref{sec:experiment}, the specific comparison between the literary works of the three poets mentioned above is thoroughly described.
+The procedure applied to compute a TDA-based summary of a set of texts and to compare two different literature styles is described in Section \ref{sec:methodology}.
+In Section \ref{sec:experiment}, the specific computation of TDA-based summary of the literary works of each of the three poets mentioned above, and a comparison between their literary styles is thoroughly described.
 Finally, in Section \ref{sec:conclusions}, conclusions and future work are given.